 3. Can I find it in my heart to have compassion and even empathy while overcoming resentment for this person?

 According to Jared Akers of Tiny Buddha, “Whether or not you believe in prayer, you can still set aside time during the day to think loving thoughts about someone you resent, wishing them good fortune and blessings.”

-5. Ask yourself, ‘Am I ruminating?’
+4. Ask yourself, ‘Am I ruminating?’
 Take this opportunity to step out and beyond negative thinking.

 Extra thoughts on how to overcome resentment:

 For additional help, try this cord-cutting meditation.
 I’ve used this many times when I need help working through resentment.
-What I appreciate about it is that the cords we have with other people are real.
+What I appreciate about it is that the cords we have with others are real.
 This meditation encourages us to allow a power greater than ourselves to cut the cord, releasing us to feel free.

-Lastly, to overcome resentment think of this quote by Maya Angelou, “You can’t forgive without loving.
+Lastly, consider this quote by Maya Angelou: “You can’t forgive without loving.
 And I don’t mean sentimentality.
 I don’t mean mush.